Everyone at the Table

 So I have one SE based in Tokyo and I've not met him, but we have an office in Tokyo and they're open for business.

-Uh, I did hire somebody who's Singaporean recently on my team.
+I did hire somebody who's Singaporean recently on my team.

 So I was able to go and meet him for dinner.
-First time I've ever met him.

-A few others went out.
 We were allowed groups of five people maximum.
 So we grabbed four or three other people from the office.

 So we all went to dinner.
 That sounds awesome.
 He or she must've been so happy.

 Yes.
 Yeah.
-Yeah.
-And you know, it's, it was, it's hard to forget that, you know, obviously when somebody's relocated to Singapore, I mean, we've, I think Kyojo on your team, you had people who relocated to Singapore.
+And it's hard to forget that, obviously when somebody's relocated to Singapore, I mean, I think Hyojung, your team, you had people who relocated to Singapore, then we pretty much went into lockdown immediately, right?

-Uh, which must be so tough, but even it's hard.
+Which must be so tough, but even it's hard.
 It's easy to forget, but even for a Singaporean who's joined a new company and has never met any of his teammates, it's also really hard for them to, even though they do have that emotional support system because their families are in the same country.

 Sure.
 Yeah.

 No, these are excellent points.
 All right.
-So Spencer, tell us a little bit about what, you all have been facing challenged, like, you know, some challenges you have all been facing.
+So Spencer, tell us a little bit about what you all have been facing, challenged, like, you know, some challenges you have all been facing.

-Yeah, I think, I think there's two, two main things on my end.
+Yeah.
+I think, I think there's two, two main things on my end.

 Number one, as a team, you know, Cloudflare is growing really fast and the business development team is as well.